 In high doses, acetaminophen can cause serious or fatal liver damage.

 Seniors with a history of alcohol abuse or chronic liver disease need an even lower daily limit.
-Speak with their doctor to find out what a safe daily amount would be.
+Consult with your doctor to determine a safe daily amount.

 Use extra caution because acetaminophen is included in many over-the-counter and prescription medications.
 For example, Nyquil, Theraflu, Percocet, and Norco all contain acetaminophen.